Anna Kournikova: Personal life

-Kournikova was in a relationship with fellow Russian, Pavel Bure, an NHL ice hockey player.
+Kournikova was in a relationship with fellow Russian Pavel Bure, an NHL ice hockey player.
 The two met in 1999, when Kournikova was still linked to Bure's former Russian teammate Sergei Fedorov.
 Bure and Kournikova were reported to have been engaged in 2000 after a reporter took a photo of them together in a Florida restaurant where Bure supposedly asked Kournikova to marry him.
 As the story made headlines in Russia, where they were both heavily followed in the media as celebrities, Bure and Kournikova both denied any engagement.
 Kournikova, 10 years younger than Bure, was 18 years old at the time.

 Fedorov claimed that he and Kournikova were married in 2001, and divorced in 2003.
 Kournikova's representatives deny any marriage to Fedorov; however, Fedorov's agent Pat Brisson claims that although he does not know when they got married, he knew "Fedorov was married".

 Kournikova started dating singer Enrique Iglesias in late 2001 after she had appeared in his music video for "Escape".
-She has consistently refused to directly confirm or deny the status of her personal relationships.
-The couple have a son and daughter, Nicholas and Lucy, who are fraternal twins born on 16 December 2017.
-On 30 January 2020, their third child, a daughter, Mary, was born.
+The couple have three children together: fraternal twins, a son and daughter, born on 16 December 2017; and another daughter born on 30 January 2020.

 It was reported in 2010 that Kournikova had become an American citizen.